appcrue/LMS/appcrue/README.md

   - studentemail: email of the student to get calendar events for.
   - timestart: start timestamp for the calendar events.
   - timeend: end timestamp for the calendar events.
+- appcrue_grades: provides grades for a user.
+It takes the params apikey, studentemail.
+  - apikey: API key for authentication.
+  - studentemail: email of the student to get grades for.
 - appcrue_forums: provides forum posts for a user.
 It takes the params apikey, studentemail.
   - apikey: API key for authentication.
   - studentemail: email of the student to get forum posts for.
+- appcrue_announcements: provides announcements for a user.
+It takes the params apikey, studentemail.
+  - apikey: API key for authentication.
+  - studentemail: email of the student to get announcements for.
 - appcrue_files: provides files for a user.
 It takes the params apikey, studentemail.
   - apikey: API key for authentication.
   - studentemail: email of the student to get files for.
-- appcrue_grades: provides grades for a user.
-It takes the params apikey, studentemail.
-  - apikey: API key for authentication.
-  - studentemail: email of the student to get grades for.

 ## Web Service ##